PASTORAL MINISTRY HANDBOOK | CHAPTER 8

 ¶108 Annual Renewal of Temporary License

-1. The Temporary License must be renewed each year by the local church, with a notation of the action taken made on the license by the cluster leader.
+1. The Temporary License must be renewed each year by the local church.

 2. Renewal is subject to the following conditions: